 6. Find a mentor

 There’s no need to go it alone!
 Find another club or person doing great things who can advise and guide you.
 Learn from their successes and failures.
-Check out the TipStream to see who's doing good things.
+Join the ISD Community Group to connect with people doing amazing things.

 7. Put the person first